Eight Tips For Dating Someone With Depression

 For some people, depression manifests as anger.
 If your partner is to the point of directing negative emotions toward you, you can let them know in an empathetic way that you won’t tolerate that behavior.

 You might need to remove yourself from the situation or even let your partner know you need some time apart.
-It can feel hard to set and enforce a boundary, but it can help with your mental well-being.
-If you’re experiencing conflict with a partner often, you might also try couples therapy or relationship coaching.
+Setting and enforcing a boundary can be hard, but it can help with your mental well-being.
+If you're often experiencing conflict with a partner, you might also try couples therapy or relationship coaching.

 4. Try therapy together